ObaidaHY/PyGameForBeginners/README.md

 # PyGameForBeginners
-Mini Project that was made to gain familiarity with pygame library
+Mini Project that was made to gain familiarity with pygame library.<br />

+## 🛠️ Requirements:
+In order to run the Script, you need to have **Python & PyGame** library

+credits to : Tech With Tim